FTB-Gamepedia/SatanicBot/README.md

 help
 ----
 The $help command is used to provide information on commands to the users.
-It will output the following text to the channel:
+It will output a list of commands to the channel.

-Listing commands... quit, abbrv

 abbrv
 -----